 Restoration begins!
 The photo below shows the inner workings.
 The main (top) spindle rotates at around 300rpm turning the helical blades which blow the wholewheat flour against the sieve cloth wrapped around the outer drum cage.
 A belt would connect the two pulley wheels.
 The lower pulley wheel drives a chain connected to the outer cage to cause it to rotate at around 30rpm.
 As the drum rotates it passes under a set of brushes which are attached to the length of wood at the top of the drum.
 The sieved flour drops to the chutes below - white flour from the left chute and 'brown' flour from the right.
 The bran stays within the drum and eventually drops into a chute at the far end.

 The chain drive had seized and after removing part of the white flour chute the reason was clear...
 Mice, with a particular liking for party poppers had been nesting here for many years.
 Their debris had rotted quite a few links of the chain and jammed the lower bearing.

 A view of the chain and drum gear.
-The eyelets in the piece of material clamped to the drum show that the sieve could have been laced onto the drum.
-Note the Archimedes screw in the centre which collects and removes the bran.
+The eyelets in the piece of material clamped to the drum show that the sieve would have been laced onto the drum.
+An Archimedean screw in the centre collects and removes the bran.

 Finally, the fan is separated from the drum.
 These and all the other internal metal parts will be blast cleaned and painted.

 Cleaned and painted!
 The paint is a food-safe polyurethane.
 The colour probably repels all bugs.

 All parts in contact with the flour are painted or varnished but the exterior will be left as original as possible.
 The drum bearings are now lubricated with a food-safe, non-toxic grease.